Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 \subsection{Outline}

 The remainder of this article is structured as follows.
 In Section~\ref{sec:one-dual-tree}, we prove some properties of the dual bipolar-oriented map $(\wt G , \wt\cO, \wt{\BB e})$ of a uniform infinite bipolar-oriented triangulation using combinatorial techniques.
-In particular, we describe the discrete north-going and south-going flow lines (i.e.\ the branches of the two trees which decorate the dual map) in terms of the primal walk $\cZ$; and we prove that the dual walk $\wt\cZ$ converges in law to a Brownian motion in the scaling limit.
-In Section~\ref{sec:continuum-decomp}, we describe the joint law of the peanosphere Brownian motion $Z$ and the set of times when the space-filling SLE$_{\kappa'}$ curve $\eta'$ crosses the $\theta$-angle flow line of the GFF used to construct $\eta'$ in terms of a certain Poisson point process of conditioned Brownian motions.
+In particular, we describe the discrete north-going and south-going flow lines (i.e.\ the branches of the two trees which decorate the dual map) in terms of the primal walk $\cZ$; and we prove that the dual walk $\wt\cZ$ converges in law to a correlated two-dimensional Brownian motion in the scaling limit.

+In Section~\ref{sec:continuum-decomp}, we describe the joint law of the peanosphere Brownian motion $Z$ and the set of times when the space-filling SLE$_{\kappa'}$ curve $\eta'$ crosses the $\theta$-angle flow line of the whole-plane GFF used to construct $\eta'$ in terms of a certain Poisson point process of conditioned Brownian motions.
 This is done for general values of $\kappa' >4$ and $\theta \in (-\pi/2,\pi/2)$, although we only need the case when $\kappa'= 12$ and $\theta =0$ for the proof of Theorem~\ref{thm1}.
+In the case when $\kappa' = 12$, this description is an exact continuum analogue of the description of the times when the north-going Peano curve on a uniform infinite bipolar-oriented triangulation crosses the north-going discrete flow line in terms of the associated walk $\mcl Z$.

 In Section~\ref{sec:flowline-conv} we prove that the joint law of $\cZ$ and the random walk $\cX$ which encodes the excursions of $\cZ$ away from a north-going discrete flow line, appropriately rescaled, converges to the joint law of their continuum counterparts.
 In Section~\ref{sec:peano-conv}, we conclude the proof of Theorem~\ref{thm1}.